coursehero/slacktee/README.md

 ```
 webhook_url=""      # Incoming Webhooks integration URL.
 See https://my.slack.com/services/new/incoming-webhook
 upload_token=""     # The user's API authentication token, only used for file uploads.
 See https://api.slack.com/#auth
-channel=""          # Default channel to post messages.
-You don't have to add '#'.
+channel=""          # Default channel to post messages. '#' is prepended, if it doesn't start with '#' or '@'.
 tmp_dir="/tmp"      # Temporary file is created in this directory.
 username="slacktee" # Default username to post messages.
 icon="ghost"        # Default emoji to post messages.
 You don't have to wrap it with ':'.
 See http://www.emoji-cheat-sheet.com.